Goutham-Senthil/Monte-Carlo-Simulation-Mamdani/README.md

 ## Requirements

-This code was run on a python environment runing Python 3.10.0
+This code was run on a python environment running Python 3.10.0

 The libraries used for this project are given below